-At Fourlanesend C P School Rebecca Norton has undertaken "Team Teach" positive handling training and are therefore needs to be asked to attend to a situation and use physical restraint if necessary.
-Further training of two more teachers will take place in the summer term.
+At Fourlanesend C P School some staff members (see Appendix 1) have undertaken "Team Teach" positive handling training and therefore need to be asked to attend to a situation and use physical restraint if necessary.
 However, all teachers are empowered to restrain.
 This should be done only in an emergency to prevent a pupil from injuring themselves or others, unless the teacher has also undertaken "Team Teach" positive handling training.